Pragmatic Personalization: A Gen Z Retention Strategy

 - This blog series shares some insight from our ebook How to Engage Gen Z Students with a Personalized Approach.
 You can download the ebook here.

-- See part one, What Higher Ed Needs to Know About Generation Z, Goldfish, and Personalization and stay tuned for part three.
+- See part one, What Higher Ed Needs to Know About Generation Z, Goldfish, and Personalization and part three, Occam's Razor and Student Persistence Challenges.

 *Special thanks to our guest author, Keith P. O'Brien, an expert edtech marketing consultant.